dhellmann/pymotw-3/source/smtpd/index.rst

 .. module:: smtpd
     :synopsis: Includes classes for implementing SMTP servers.

-:Purpose: Includes classes for implementing SMTP servers.

-The :mod:`smtpd` module includes classes for building simple mail transport protocol servers.
+The :mod:`smtpd` module includes classes for building Simple Mail Transport Protocol (SMTP) servers.
 It is the server-side of the protocol used by :mod:`smtplib`.

 Mail Server Base Class
 ======================